No products in the cart.

 Remember keep your ISO as low as possible to avoid noise and grain!

-The next step in Manual Mode is Aperture
+The next step is Aperture

 Aperture is a little confusing in terms of light.